jcplaboratory/rashell/README.md

 Configuration overriders
 ----------------------------------------------

-It is possible to override configurations parameters using the `--config$` option argument.
+It is possible to override configuration parameters using the `--config$` option argument.

 The current list of supported config overriders (non case-sensitive):

 * `DEF_WORKING_DIR` changes the default directory in which Rashell starts up into.